Cholesterol alcohol is about one very pleasant way to help control your raised unhealthy blood fats.

 The first time it happened to me, I vowed I would never again avoid the issue of cholesterol with patients just because it is uncomfortable for us both.
 Just like you may be feeling right now!

 Alcohol in moderation, particularly red wine, is part of the solution.
-Whilst I would never advise anyone to start drinking alcohol to lower their cholesterol, if you enjoy a tipple, a glass of red wine should be part of your cholesterol alcohol regimen if you are at risk.
-One - there is no increased benefit from two glasses, in fact possibly less benefit.
+Whilst I would never advise anyone to start drinking alcohol to lower their cholesterol, if you enjoy a tipple, a glass of red wine should be part of your cholesterol regimen if you are at risk.
+One glass only; there is no increased benefit from two, in fact possibly less.

 Please remember, excessive drinking, also known as alcoholism is extremely unhealthy and dangerous; so much so that specific alcohol rehabilitation programs exist to help problem drinkers achieve sobriety.